repnz/windbg-cheat-sheet/README.md

 ed nt!PoolHitTag 'eliF' << set the current pool tag hit to 'File'.
 Each time a file will be allocated, we'll break

+## Debugger Expressions

+the ```dx``` command is one of the most useful commands of windbg.
+It can be used to evaluate a C++ like expressions in the debugger.
+The reason it's so powerfull is that it let's you access symbol information and javascript windbg scripts.

+Some simple examples (More examples later)

 ## Windbg Scripting
 ..
 ..